hackupc/guides-page/_pages/guide/hacker.md

 The #1 rule is “Be respectful”.
 Please read [HackUPC’s code of conduct](https://legal.hackersatupc.org/hackupc/code_of_conduct).
 We require all hackers to abide by these rules.

+Check out the full list of rules in our [live page](https://live.hackupc.com/rules/hRules).

 ---

 ## :bulb: Hacking